 With the responsibility to connect, inspire, and serve more than 575,000 alumni, the board strives to represent the diversity and broad interests of all Purdue alumni—in the United States and around the world.
-The board represents a wide variety of skill sets, executive competencies, and strategically aligned experiences to lead the organization.
+Board members possess a wide variety of skill sets, executive competencies, and strategically aligned experiences to lead the organization.

 The worldwide alumni population is divided into geographic districts.
-Members are eligible to vote for a director from the district in which they reside; all members are eligible to vote for the trustee.
+Members are eligible to vote for a director from the district in which they reside.
+All members are eligible to vote for the trustee.

 Board of Directors Candidates

 Drew Garretson (A’05)